GSA/datagov-ssb/README.md

     cp backend.tfvars-template backend.tfvars
     ${EDITOR} backend.tfvars
     ```
+    Paste in the GUID (into `bucket`) and the `region` of the S3 bucket that holds Terraform state.
+These should be the same as [used in the notifications-api](https://github.com/GSA/notifications-api/blob/7a1c49b7c70245f59f62d8b0ea4311f6393c4fe4/terraform/sandbox/providers.tf#L11) repo.

 1. Copy the `.backend.secrets-template` and edit in the sensitive values for the S3 bucket.